JeffreyWashburn/hardwareswap_alert/README.md

 * To get these go to your [apps](https://reddit.com/prefs/apps) on the reddit site and add an app.

 ### Common errors
-* Recieved error `401` - This most likely means your credentials are wrong :thinking:
+* Recieved HTTP response `401` - This most likely means your credentials are wrong :thinking:

 # PRAW (Python Reddit API Wrapper)
 `praw` is the main package used in this script.
 It is a wrapper written in Python for Reddit's API, as the name suggests.